Franklin Richards (character): Power Pack – All Ages Version

 In the Fantastic Four and Power Pack miniseries, an alternate timeline Franklin Richards is promoted a few grades and enrolled in the same class as Jack Power.
 Because of persecution as a result of him having the Richards name, Reed later decides that he should be kept in the Baxter Building for home schooling, possibly as long as college.
 Franklin then runs away with Jack, then proceeds to get captured by Doctor Doom.
 Doom switches bodies with Franklin for a short time to pursue the destruction of the Fantastic Four, leaving Franklin trapped in Doom's comatose body.
-When Jack Power undoes the body swap, Franklin wakes up and immediately leads the Power Pack in sending Doctor Doom to the Negative Zone.
+When Jack Power undoes the body swap, Franklin leads the Power Pack in sending Doom to the Negative Zone.